vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/python_v3.txt

 QClipboard
 ----------

-The following PyQt call has a changed signature to avoid the need for mutable strings::
+The following PyQt4 call has a changed signature to avoid the need for mutable strings::

     QClipboard.text(str subtype, QClipboard.Mode mode=QClipboard.Clipboard) -> str, str